atxFarley/aws_serverless/database/README.md

   * All Traffic (for prototype)

 It is important to capture the database server endpoint and test connectivity before proceeding.
-Follow (these instructions provided by AWS)[https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Connecting.PostgreSQL] for installing necessary database administration tools and testing connectivity.
+Follow [these instructions provided by AWS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Connecting.PostgreSQL) for installing necessary database administration tools and testing connectivity.
 Tools for administering the database:
 * [pgAdmin](http://www.pgadmin.org/)
 * psql
 * PostGIS Shapefile Import/Export Manager (Shp2PgsqlGUI)

-*I verifed that I could connect to the database server from both psql and pgAdmin before moving on to the remaining steps.*
+*I verified that I could connect to the database server from both psql and pgAdmin before moving on to the remaining steps.*

 (PostGIS)(https://postgis.net/) is the database extension for PostgreSQL for managing the geospatial data.
 Follow [these instructions provided by AWS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.html#Appendix.PostgreSQL.CommonDBATasks.PostGIS) for adding the PostGIS extensions to the newly-created PostgreSQL database instance.
->>I used psql to perform most of these instructions, then used pgAdmin to perfrom the validation queries.
+&gt;&gt;I used psql to perform most of these instructions, then used pgAdmin to perfrom the validation queries.

->>The AWS PostGIS extensions documentation closely mimic the [official PostGIS install instructions](https://postgis.net/install/).
+> The AWS PostGIS extensions documentation closely mimic the [official PostGIS install instructions](https://postgis.net/install/).

 ### Database creation
 Once the database server is running and connectivity is confirmed, it is time to created the database used for this project.